hexters/laramodule/README.md

 # Inertia Support

 > For inertia support will be coming soon, stay tuned for updates.
+And follow me in [@Hexters](https://twitter.com/hexters)

 # Donate
 If this Laravel package was useful to you, please consider donating some coffee ☕☕☕☕